patriciogonzalezvivo/thebookofshaders/06/README.md

 ![Paul Klee - Color Chart (1931)](klee.jpg)

-We didn’t talk much about GLSL vectors.
-Before going further is important to learn more about these variable types that you will use to store colors.
+We didn’t get the chance to talk about GLSL vectors types, so before going further is important to learn more about these variable.
+And the subject of colors is a great way to learn about it.

-If you are familiar with object oriented programming paradigms you had notice that we have been accessing the data inside the vectors like any regular C ```struct```.
+If you are familiar with object oriented programming paradigms you probalby had notice that we have been accessing the data inside the vectors like any regular C-like ```struct```.

 ```glsl
 vec3 red = vec3(1.0,0.0,0.0);